Visit the birthplace of haiku and try your hand at pottery

 There are eight temples of The Shikoku Henro, or 88 Temple Pilgrimage in Matsuyama, one of which is the curious Ishiteji Temple.
 A highlight here is its mysterious statue-lined tunnel complex that leads to a second inner temple.
 If you are lucky, you might even see a pilgrim in their traditional costume paying their respects to Kobo Dashi (774-835), the founder of Shingon Buddhism in Japan.

-If you are feeling creative, there are two local crafts to try your hand at, Iyo Kasuri indigo dyeing and Tobeyaki pottery making.
-At Iyo Kasuri Folk Craft Hall you can dye your own apparel.
+If you are feeling creative, try Tobeyaki pottery making.
 An hour bus ride from Matsuyama is Tobe City where you can both make and paint a number of ceramics.

 If you're feeling adventurous, catch a train for 20 minutes to Iyo-Hojo station and hop on a five-minute ferry to Kashima Island.
-Here you can see deer that mostly roam around the woods of this small island.
+Here you can see deer.

 Did this information help you?